Sony RX1 vs RX10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Cyber-shot DSC-RX1 and Sony Cyber-shot DSC-RX10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the RX1 does not offer wifi capability.
+In contrast, the RX1 does not provide wifi capability.

 So what conclusions can be drawn?
 Is the Sony RX1 better than the Sony RX10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.